Water leaks

 Pos.Spare Part NoName

-• Diagnosis: Water inflow into rack area «A» or instrument panel area
+• Diagnostics: Water ingress into the A-pillar area or instrument cluster area

 • Corrective action:

-NOTE: Repairs should be carried out in accordance with established methods (Maintenance microfiche/ TIS CD, group 42/501-11).
+NOTE: Repairs must be carried out in accordance with established methods (Microfiche Service/TIS CD, group 42/501-11).

 • Breaks in the sealant bead can be found from the inside using compressed air.
 A leak can be identified from the outside by escaping air.

-• The second method of verification is by means of a test using water.
-The outer covering must also be carefully lifted up using a plastic wedge.
-Leakage should be detected from the inside, involving a second assistant in this.
+• The second method of checking is by testing with water.
+The outer covering should also be carefully lifted using a plastic wedge.
+The leak should be detected from the inside, involving a second assistant.

 Pos.Spare Part NoName